HorvathLab/NGS/scSNViz/README.md

                        include_histograms = TRUE,
                        dimensionality_reduction = "umap",
                        include_cell_types = TRUE,
-                       include_copykat = FALSE, # this is not recommended for integrated objects slingshot = FALSE, # this is default, no slingshot option for integrated data color_scale = "YlOrRd",
+                       include_copykat = FALSE, # this is not currently an option for integrated objects slingshot = FALSE, # this is not currently an option for integrated objects color_scale = "YlOrRd",
                        cell_border = 0,
                        enable_integrated = TRUE,